-Approach to the 2024-2025 Budget
+Approach to the 2025-2026 Budget

-The Multi-Year Strategic Plan, as established by the Board of Trustees, will provide the framework for the allocation of budget resources for 2024-2025 and staff intends to continue to improve the alignment of resources in support of these priorities.
+The Multi-Year Strategic Plan, as established by the Board of Trustees, will provide the framework for the allocation of budget resources for 2025-2026 and staff intends to continue to improve the alignment of resources in support of these priorities.

-Expenditure management strategies are going to be key in the development of the budget with emphasis on supporting directions that can show their success through evidencebased results on which we can make decisions while undergoing continuing review during the budget process.
+Expenditure management strategies are going to be key in the development of the budget with emphasis on supporting directions that can show their success through evidence-based results on which we can make decisions while undergoing continuing review during the budget process.
 To ensure that we are able to report on and provide evidence to support the decisions that we made, we have to find ways to continue to support those decisions with data and invest in the human resources and tools required to collect and analyze that data.
-Effective planning must be a prerequisite for all decisions and direction in which we want to take the board followed by a process of continuous improvement.
+Effective planning must be a prerequisite for all decisions and direction in which we want to take the board, followed by a process of continuous improvement.
 The government will continue to support shared services models for back-office functions and we must continue to look for and assess those opportunities.
+There is also the changing lens of the market where subscription based products are increasingly common and with that comes the renewal costs which are continuously subject to price increases.
+We are also at the mercy of any US trade tariffs and the value of the Canadian dollar as many of these subscriptions originate in the US and are not available in Canada.